Sédhiou region

-Sédhiou Region is a region of Senegal located in the southwest of the country in the natural region called Casamance.
+Sédhiou region (retroactively called Middle Casamance) is a region of Senegal located in the southwest of the country in the natural region called Casamance.

-It was historically a department of the Kolda Region until 2008.
+It was historically a department of the Kolda region until 2008.

-It is located between the Kolda Region in the east and the Ziguinchor Region in the west.
+It is located between the Kolda region in the east and the Ziguinchor region in the west.
 It also shares borders with the Gambia in the north and Guinea-Bissau in the south.